ovh/docs/pages/cloud/public-cloud/create_and_configure_an_additional_disk_on_an_instance/guide.en-gb.md

 ![configure disk](images/attach-disk-03.png){.thumbnail}

-To attach the disk to an instance, click the dropdown arrow under the disk icon and then select `Attach to instance`{.action}
+To attach the disk to an instance, click on the 3 dots on the right and then select `Attach to instance`{.action}

 ![attach disk 01](images/attach-disk-04.png){.thumbnail}

-Now click the circle on the side of your instance and then click the `Confirm`{.action} button to attach the disk to attach it.
+Now choose the instance and click in `Confirm`{.action} button to attach the disk.

 ![attach disk 02](images/attach-disk-05.png){.thumbnail}